allenc125789/pam-auth/README.md

 Message me if you find more solutions.
 I would love to reference them here as I'm finding myself constantly in need for different methods for different solutions.

 C Language
--libpam-dev (Tutorial by fedetask: https://github.com/fedetask/pam-tutorials)
+- libpam-dev (Tutorial by fedetask: https://github.com/fedetask/pam-tutorials)